 - Heat energy that is generally absorbed by inert nitrogen during conventional gasification may instead be used for other endothermic reactions in the upper zones.
 This allows for more solid materials to be converted with FastOx gasification and increases the productivity.

-Oxygen is generated from atmospheric air using a cryogenic air separation unit (ASU), which is conventionally co-located with blast furnaces at integrated steel mills.
-The tuyeres of a blast furnace are replaced with FastOx gasifier lances, which are used to inject the oxygen and steam.
+Oxygen can be purchased or generated from atmospheric air using a cryogenic air separation unit (ASU).
 Unlike the plasma arc gasification technology, FastOx gasifiers release energy from the reaction between the oxygen and residual char.
 Thus, the only electricity required is that to power the ASU.

 The purity of the oxygen depends on specific project goals such as the desired end product for the syngas produced.
 If the project is focused on the production of electricity, the purity of the oxygen only needs to be above 60% by volume.
 If renewable fuel is chosen as the end-product, the purity of the oxygen should be above 90% by volume because FT catalysts work better with minimal nitrogen or diluents in the syngas.

 Steam can be self-sufficiently generated by the FastOx system by utilizing both recovered water and recovered sensible heat from hot syngas.
 The recovered water (moisture) is removed from the incoming waste streams in the “drying” zone.
 Water is separated from the syngas in the gas cleaning isle, and recycled back to the FastOx gasifier’s steam feed.

 The extent of the impact of these steam-recycling methods will be highly dependent on the initial moisture content of the feedstock in question.
 It is most likely that the steam recycling will help reduce the amount of water being pulled from the grid, rather than replacing it all together.